Hypocrita20XX/Conexus/README.md

 ### Disclaimers
 *Please keep in mind that Conexus was developed on a machine running Windows 10.
 I don't have any experience with Linux or Mac, and cannot provide support for those operating systems.
 Thanks to the [MIT license](https://github.com/Hypocrita20XX/Conexus/blob/master/LICENSE) though, feel free to modify the code to create builds for those platforms!
 Just be sure to link back here, I would appreciate it.*</br>

 *Ideally, you'll have a Steam collection where you've got all your mods organized in whatever order you like.
-However, with version 1.1.0, you can now provide a list of links, and Conexus will work all the same.*
+However, with version 1.1.0, you can now provide a list of links, and Conexus will work all the same.*</br>
 *Also be aware that if you're using a Steam collection, it needs the vsibility set to either unlisted or public.
 Private or friends-only unfortunately won't work.*

 ### Requirements